d-run/drun-docs/docs/zh/docs/en/open/models/moonshot.md

 The second was about "Kimi's customer acquisition cost."
 Reports indicated that based on the advertising costs for Kimi, the computational costs arising from user Q&A interactions after attracting new users, and estimated download volumes on third-party platforms, Kimi's customer acquisition cost has reached at least 200,000 yuan per day over the past month.

-This has made Moonshot AI the first large model unicorn company to break into the public eye since the GPT craze swept through in 2023, gaining significant visibility with its product.
+This has made Moonshot AI the first LLM unicorn company to break into the public eye since the GPT craze swept through in 2023, gaining significant visibility with its product.
 Due to a surge in users and high traffic, Kimi's servers even experienced downtime.

 Kimi is indeed on fire.

 ![Monthly Active Visits](../images/kimi.png)

-However, if we closely examine the rise of Moonshot, aside from the capital frenzy and high market attention, its path among the many Chinese large model companies valued over 2 billion dollars is quite unique.
+However, if we closely examine the rise of Moonshot, aside from the capital frenzy and high market attention, its path among the many Chinese LLM companies valued over 2 billion dollars is quite unique.
 The two major factors supporting Moonshot's high visibility—technological advancements and commercial pace—are not particularly prominent among its competitors.

-Firstly, compared to other large model companies, including Zhipu AI, MiniMax, Shenyin Technology, Mianbi Intelligence, Baichuan Intelligence, and even Lightyear (later acquired by Meituan), Moonshot was established much later, and its team collaboration and technological progress are naturally relatively lagging.
+Firstly, compared to other LLM companies, including Zhipu AI, MiniMax, Shenyin Technology, Mianbi Intelligence, Baichuan Intelligence, and even Lightyear (later acquired by Meituan), Moonshot was established much later, and its team collaboration and technological progress are naturally relatively lagging.
 Although Yang Zhilin's technical prowess is widely recognized, according to SuperCLUE's evaluation, Moonshot's overall capabilities currently only surpass GPT-3.5 and are still catching up to GPT-4.

-Secondly, Moonshot's large model product and commercialization pace are not particularly fast.
-For instance, Zhipu began forming a commercialization team last year to explore commercial services for its foundational large model, while Moonshot primarily focuses on B2C with the launch of the Kimi intelligent assistant, but its commercial aspect is not very pronounced.
+Secondly, Moonshot's LLM product and commercialization pace are not particularly fast.
+For instance, Zhipu began forming a commercialization team last year to explore commercial services for its foundational LLM, while Moonshot primarily focuses on B2C with the launch of the Kimi intelligent assistant, but its commercial aspect is not very pronounced.

-Yet, Moonshot has managed to attract multiple rounds of investment in a short period, rising to the first tier of Chinese large model startups.
+Yet, Moonshot has managed to attract multiple rounds of investment in a short period, rising to the first tier of Chinese LLM startups.
 Some reports even suggest that Moonshot's valuation has surpassed that of Zhipu AI.
-As 2023 comes to a close, while most large model companies are grappling with the existential question of "if they don't commercialize soon, the funding of 2023 may only last until the end of 2024," Moonshot, also focusing on foundational large models, stands out even more.
+As 2023 comes to a close, while most LLM companies are grappling with the existential question of "if they don't commercialize soon, the funding of 2023 may only last until the end of 2024," Moonshot, also focusing on foundational LLMs, stands out even more.

 Regarding this difference, AI Technology Review inquired about Moonshot's investors and received starkly different perceptions.
-One representative viewpoint is: "We are not currently asking Moonshot to pursue commercialization; rather, we hope they focus on perfecting the large model technology first.
-We want the large model we invest in to not only be the strongest in China but also one of the strongest globally in the future AGI era."
+One representative viewpoint is: "We are not currently asking Moonshot to pursue commercialization; rather, we hope they focus on perfecting the LLM technology first.
+We want the LLM we invest in to not only be the strongest in China but also one of the strongest globally in the future AGI era."

 Yang Zhilin and Moonshot have given them this confidence.